john-sth/D3OS-NE2000/os/kernel/src/device/ne2k/README.md

 - [x] latex add receive error img in pdf
 - [x] nettest for rtl8139?
 - [x] execute benchmark.rs
-- [ ] write nettest documentation in README.md
+- [x] write nettest documentation in README.md
-- [ ] fix latex code section error
+- [x] fix latex code section error
+- [ ] add nettest rtl8139 packet size 64 byte to table
 - [ ] READ https://en.wikipedia.org/wiki/Ethernet_frame
 - [ ] reread fifo breq underrun, overrun
+- [ ] cut register table or add note about 4th page
+- [ ] check MTU in code
 - [ ] maybe add tcp to nettest (at the end)
 - [ ] create the presentation
 - [ ] remove unneeded logs and todos and unused warnings!!
 - [ ] bring main up to date with development
 - [ ] upload code and thesis until friday !!!!!

+\section{Demo ideas}

+- bmon for showing visual
+- port the nettest application to rust
+- show traffic with wireshark

+\section{Challenges}

+- Problem with data port not reading the correct data
+- smoltcp integration was a bit complicated
+- trigger method write had some problems
+- slirp errors, handleoverflow not working
+- fixed slirp errors problem was the tx buffer size of the sockets

+- Problem send_to methode Device_Busy error occured a lot during the sending process resulting in nettest abortion
+  -> solving use loop which solves the problem

 ### for the presentation